All the forms you need to successfully run your food distribution are here.

 There are additional resources for partners who would like to increase their capacity to distribute more food.

-Community Partner Manual – This community partner manual is your guide to being an partner with Second Harvest Food Bank.
+Community Partner Handbook – This community partner handbook is your guide to being an partner with Second Harvest Food Bank.
 It includes policies, member programs, reporting requirements, and more.
-Download the manual.
+Download the Community Partner Handbook 2019-2020.

 Converting to Client Choice